 London’s prettiest conservatories

 The return of the newly restored Temperate House is a horticulturalist’s delight.
-It’s a grade I listed glasshouse, twice the size of Kew’s much-loved Palm House and after a major five-year renovation, it’s opening its doors to the public again in May 2018.
+It’s a grade I listed glasshouse, twice the size of Kew’s much-loved Palm House and after a major five-year renovation, opened its doors to the public again earlier this year.
 The intricate Victorian architecture has again been paired up with rare and wonderful plant species: more than 1,500 of them.